salunkhe-ravi/noompy/README.md

 # noompy
-noompy is an Excel API which helps you to "query" your xls & xlsx files.
+noompy is an Excel API which helps you to "query" your .xls & .xlsx files.
 It supports SELECT and UPDATE statements.

 ## Getting Started